 6 Mexico Road Trip Itinerary Suggestions

 Exploring the country on your own Mexico road trip allows you to get to places that would otherwise be hard to get to with public transportation.
-Not only that, but oftentimes we’ve found that the journey is just as memorable as the destinations.
+Not only that but oftentimes, weโve found that the journey is just as memorable as the destinations.

 1. Baja Mexico Road Trip Itinerary